appleboy/gin-jwt/README.md

 PROVIDED: `RefreshHandler`:

 This is a provided function to be called on any refresh token endpoint.
-If the token passed in is was issued within the `MaxRefreshTime` time frame, then this handler will create/set a new token similar to the `LoginHandler`, and pass this token into `RefreshResponse`
+The handler expects a `refresh_token` parameter (RFC 6749 compliant) and validates it against the server-side token store.
+If the refresh token is valid and not expired, the handler will create a new access token and refresh token, revoke the old refresh token, and pass the new tokens into `RefreshResponse`.
+This follows OAuth 2.0 security best practices by rotating refresh tokens.

 OPTIONAL: `RefreshResponse`:

-This should likely return a JSON of the token back to the user, similar to `LoginResponse`
+This should return a JSON response containing the new `access_token`, `token_type`, `expires_in`, and `refresh_token` fields, following RFC 6749 token response format.

 ### Failures with logging in, bad tokens, or lacking privileges